 The lack of date aperture allowed for a lot cleaner exterior compared to other vintage-styled pilots, while the polished red gold hands give the gadget a premium look contrasting the overall rugged appearance.
 Also, the hands give this wristwatch an even more original look compared to dozens of premium-priced “historic” pilot’s that feature similar chapter rings, but sport the same inevitable diamond-shaped hour and minute hands making it especially difficult to tell a “historic” Archimede from a Stowa that uses a similar approach to design.

 Pricing & Availability

-The Swiss watchmaker has officially presented the watch at the SIHH 2019 trade show and will start selling the gadget later this year.
-With the total number of Bronze Pilots limited to just 150 individually numbered pieces and the recommended street price being $4500, the watch may become a hit among enthusiasts.
-If you are interested in one of these beauties and don’t care much about buying it second-hand at a hefty premium from an even more energetic enthusiast, you should visit your local boutique at the earliest convenience to pre-order the watch and get it from a trusted source with tags, plastic protection film, and that special “new watch smell” we love so much.
+IWC has officially presented the Bronze Pilot at the SIHH 2019 trade show and will start selling the gadget later this year.
+With the total number of Bronze Pilots limited to just 150 individually numbered pieces and the recommended street price being $4500, it may become a hit among enthusiasts.
+If you are interested in one of these beauties and don’t care much about buying it second-hand at a hefty premium from an even more energetic enthusiast, you should visit your local boutique at the earliest convenience to pre-order one and get it from a trusted source with tags, plastic protection film, and that special “new watch smell” we love so much.

 Photos: IWC / WatchCentre.com

 Movement: IWC Caliber 35111 (based on Sellita SW300,) Swiss Made